 California is one of five states that represented 47 percent of all pedestrian fatalities between January and June 2019.
 Most pedestrian accident deaths happened at night, and surprisingly, 74 percent occurred in areas where there aren’t intersections.

 In 2019, five pedestrians were involved in fatal traffic accidents in Fremont.

-Call OnderLaw, LLC immediately if someone else’s negligence caused your injuries in a pedestrian accident.
+Call OnderLaw immediately if someone else’s negligence caused your injuries in a pedestrian accident.
 One of our Fremont pedestrian accident lawyers will discuss the details of your situation during a free consultation and advise you about the best options for securing the compensation you deserve.